Siesta / Siesta Crafts all about Fair Trade and our Policies

-Siesta has been trading for over 25 years during which times many things have changed.
+Siesta has been trading for over 30 years during which time many things have changed.
 We started importing from Mexico and Guatemala in 1983 when we sold our goods on a market stall.
 Now we import from many countries around the world and we sell both on a wholesale basis to customers throughout Europe, and through our own shop in Canterbury.

 After many years of trading we are proud of the fact that we have established good and long lasting relationships with our suppliers.
 In many cases we have become good friends with our suppliers – but there is much more to it than that.
 Most of our suppliers are small family businesses employing only a few people so we try and keep them in continuous work and we also help develop new products with them thus enabling their businesses to grow alongside ours.

 In virtually every case, we pay our suppliers for orders in advance, thus preventing them from possibly having to borrow money to start the order.
 We agree prices with suppliers, rather than imposing prices.
 We do not allow the exploitation of children nor discrimination against gender.
 We try to ensure that working conditions are good by local standards and that raw materials are from renewable resources.